Solutions

 Your levy collection rhythm doesn't match insurance timing.

-If insurance falls due before quarterly levies are collected, funding bridges the gap so the building stays covered and the OC isn't forced into a short-term special levy.
+If insurance falls due before quarterly levies are collected, funding bridges the gap so the building stays covered and the scheme isn't forced into a short-term special levy.

-You'd rather not draw down the sinking fund for an annual expense.
+You'd rather not draw down the scheme's cash reserves for an annual expense.

 Common questions